Preschool Social Group Kit: Initiating and Maintaining Conversation During Play

 Once your group has completed all of the lessons, you’ll have tools and resources to help teachers and parents carry the new skills over into the natural environment.
 This pack includes a letter for parents as well as one for teachers that give strategies they can use to improve carry-over.
 It also includes the one-page poster, seen above, that will help teachers and parents prompt children to remember the aspects of conversation.

-Full Members of The SLP Solution Get This Free in September!
+Full Members of The SLP Solution Get 30% Off!